jsmnwltrs/anime-showdown/README.md

 A player can delete characters but only when they have more than 4 total.
 They can use level up tokens to update and level up the stats of their characters.

-A player can choose up to 4 characters to be on their team.
+A player can choose 4 characters to be on their team.
 When the team members are selected, they can click the Battle! button to go to the boss selection page.

 A player can choose a boss to fight and the battle will start.
 The attack button uses the combined team's AP and characters that are in the healer's class can heal the party.